smallwat3r/shhh/readme.md

 Shhh is a tiny Flask App to write secrets and share them with people with a secure link.
 The user can set up an expire date and a passphrase to access the secret.

-Secrets and Passphrases are encoded in order to make the data anonymous, especially in MySQL.
+Secrets and Passphrases are encypted in order to make the data anonymous, especially in MySQL.

 **Sender demo:**
 ![Alt Text](https://github.com/smallwat3r/shhh/blob/master/demo/sender.gif)